EhramHaque/Climate-Insights/README.md

 # Climate-Insights
 The main goal is to examine climate data and provide insight into patterns, trends, and potential impacts.
 Using the data, I intend to uncover valuable information about our changing climate and its effects.
 Through this analysis, I aim to provide information that can help make informed decisions and address climate change challenges.
+I will collect and clean climate data from reliable sources and preprocess data to ensure its quality.
+Afterward, I will analyze various data sets to uncover meaningful patterns and trends, including calculating statistics like mean, maximum, and standard deviation.
+I intend to create appealing and informative visuals to present my findings.